Frequently Asked Questions

 In the process of obtaining a divorce, you can ask the judge for orders like custody, visitation, child support, spousal support and partner support.
 In specific circumstances you may need to immediately file for an emergency hearing such as obtaining a temporary order, kick out order, or for domestic violence purposes.
-The Law Offices of Amy Montes provides an initial free consultation and assess your individual case, options and a plan of action that will provide optimal solutions.
+The Montes Law Firm provides an initial free consultation and assess your individual case, options and a plan of action that will provide optimal solutions.

 California Residency Requirements

 To file for divorce in California, either you or your spouse must have lived in:

 - California for the last 6 months, AND

 - The county where you plan to file the divorce for the last 3 months.